jeffknupp/sandman/README.md

 Take a look in the `sandman/test` directory.
 The application found there makes use of the [Chinook](http://chinookdatabase.codeplex.com) sample SQL database.
-The models file is identical to the code pasted above.

 ### Coming Soon